Working from Command Line

 Note that some control commands require superuser privileges.

-To elevate privileges, use the su command (change the current user) or the sudo command (execute the specified command with other user privileges).
+To elevate privileges, use the su command (change the current user) or the sudo command (run the specified command as another user).

 The drweb-ctl tool supports auto-completion of commands for managing Dr.Web for Linux operation if this option is enabled in your command shell.
 If the command shell does not allow auto-completion, you can configure this option.
 For that purpose, refer to the instruction manual for your OS distribution.